Risk-taking is personal. Everyone has his threshold.

 First, I ran my numbers to include a minimum amount of “rent” for the apartment I was occupying.
 That gave me a buffer in my personal budget.

-The two biggest risks with the Spain purchase were the developer (would he deliver?) and the amount due at completion.
-I knew I could cover the progress payments, which amounted to 30% of the purchase price over the first two years of construction, but the 70% balance due if the property didn’t sell before completion was a point of exposure.
+Above all, I knew I could cover the progress payments, which amounted to 30% of the purchase price over the first two years of the property construction, but the 70% balance due if the property didn’t sell before completion was a point of exposure.

-At that time, Spanish banks were giving mortgages fairly easily to non-residents.
-That was my backup plan and safety net for protecting my 30%.
-If the property didn’t sell, we’d take out a loan in Spain… and rent out the apartment to cover the payments.
+During that time, Spanish banks were giving mortgages fairly easily to non-residents.
+That was the backup plan and safety net for protecting my 30%.

+The other risk I’ve learned to consider as my investment portfolio has grown is the percentage of my wealth that any particular investment opportunity represents.
 If your total available investment capital is US$200,000 and you invest US$150,000 in a single investment, I’d classify that as a risky decision.
 Your portfolio isn’t diversified enough.

 My 5% Rule

 It was hard in the early days to find investments that didn’t take up a large percentage of my overall net worth.
-Over time, I’ve developed a rule that I break, but it helps to keep risk levels in perspective.
-I don’t invest more than 5% of my net worth in any single opportunity.
+Over time, I’ve developed a rule that I break, but it helps keep risk levels in perspective.
+I don’t invest more than 5% of my net worth into any single opportunity.

 Well, now and then I do… but I do it knowing that I’m breaking my rule and only after serious consideration.